F00LIAN/regionintelligence/README.md

 - **City 2**: Orange, Ca

 We need to fill in the gaps of the parsing status of the PDF, the PDF can potentially be parsed again.
 So far it does a 75% decent job of parsing but we have to create scripts to parse and clean further.
 Even then it does not complete the entire job.

+- **City 3**: Anaheim, Ca

+The data is already pretty clean and organized, we only need to find a way to automate the process of acquiring the data as it is currently done manually.
+Selenium seems to fail with this.

+Anaheim has weekly information on recent submitted applications.
+We can potentially use this as a resource to get the most recent data.
+This would be a future task.

 ## Contact